Pair density wave order from electron repulsion

 A pair density wave (PDW) is a superconductor whose order parameter is a periodic function of space, without an accompanying spatially-uniform component.
 Since PDWs are not the outcome of a weak-coupling instability of a Fermi liquid, a generic pairing mechanism for PDW order has remained elusive.
 We describe and solve models having robust PDW phases.
 To access the intermediate coupling limit, we invoke large $N$ limits of Fermi liquids with repulsive BCS interactions that admit saddle point solutions.
 We show that the requirements for long range PDW order are that the repulsive BCS couplings must be non-monotonic in space and that their strength must exceed a threshold value.
 We obtain a phase diagram with both finite temperature transitions to PDW order, and a $T=0$ quantum critical point, where non-Fermi liquid behavior occurs.

 A pair density wave (PDW) is a rare and exotic superconductor in which pairs of electrons condense with non-zero center of mass momentum\cite{Agterberg}.
 Similar phases of matter were conceived decades ago by Fulde, Ferrel, Larkin and Ovchinnikov (FFLO), in the context of spin-polarized superconductivity\cite{FF,LO,cryst8070285,Matsuda2007,Gurevich,FeSC}.
 In addition to exhibiting the usual properties of superconductors, PDWs break translation symmetry and are therefore accompanied by charge modulation.
-PDW order is believed to occur in a variety of correlated electron materials\cite{Fradkin2015,Himeda2002,Yang_2009,Raczkowski2007,Berg2007,Capello2008,PALee2014,Wang2015a,Wang2015b,Wang2018}, in cold atom systems\cite{Partridge2006,Zwierlein2006,Radzihovsky2010}, and in some systems with nested Fermi surfaces\cite{Cho2012,Bednik2015,Wang2016,LiYi2018,PDWnc,Zhengzhi}.
+PDW order is believed to occur in a variety of correlated electron materials\cite{Fradkin2015,Himeda2002,Yang_2009,Raczkowski2007,Berg2007,Capello2008,PALee2014,Wang2015a,Wang2015b,Edkins2019,Wang2018}, in cold atom systems\cite{Partridge2006,Zwierlein2006,Radzihovsky2010}, and in some systems with nested Fermi surfaces\cite{Cho2012,Bednik2015,Wang2016,LiYi2018,PDWnc,Zhengzhi}.
 More recently, they have been observed in the Iron based superconductor EuRbFe$_4$As$_4$\cite{Zhao2022} as well as the Kagome metal CsV$_3$Sb$_5$\cite{Chen2021}.
-Since PDWs do not stem from a weak-coupling instability of a Fermi liquid, robust mechanisms of PDW formation have remained elusive, despite intense efforts\cite{Bhattacharyya_1995,PhysRevB.96.224503,PhysRevB.98.224501,Berg2010,Loder2010,Loder2011,PALee2014,Setty2021} .
+Since PDWs do not stem from a weak-coupling instability of a Fermi liquid, robust mechanisms of PDW formation have remained elusive, despite intense efforts\cite{Bhattacharyya_1995,PhysRevB.96.224503,PhysRevB.98.224501,Berg2010,Loder2010,Loder2011,PALee2014,Setty2021,Setty2022,Jiang2022} .

 It is easy to see why PDW order requires intermediate coupling.
 In a clean Fermi liquid with inversion and/or time-reversal symmetry, the static pair susceptibility is a positive-definite quantity that diverges logarithmically only at zero center of mass momentum $\bm q=0$, reflecting the celebrated BCS instability.
 Away from $\bm q=0$, the logarithmic divergence is cut off, and pairing with $\bm q \ne 0$ requires a finite interaction strength.
 Therefore, many proposed mechanisms for FFLO superconductivity have relied on shifting the large pair susceptibility away from $\bm q=0$, say by the application of a zeeman field\cite{FF,LO}, or, say, by considering the effects of Rashba spin-orbit effects on odd parity superconductivity\cite{Yu2022}.
-By contrast, we wish to ask whether there can be an {\it intrinsic} mechanism for PDW order, which does not rely on a proximity to $\bm q=0$ pairing, instead, requiring only the existence of sizeable interactions.
+By contrast, we wish to ask whether there can be an {\it intrinsic} mechanism for PDW order, which requires only the existence of sizeable interactions.